Victorpc98/CE706_ASSIGNMENT1/README.md

 ### Pos

-The Pos module will compute the Part Of Speach Tags for every token
+The Pos module will compute the Part Of Speach Tags for every token.

 ### KeywordsFilter

 The KeywordsFilter module will compute wich words and sentences are more important for indexing.
 To do so, it will compute the Inverse Document Frequency (IDF) as log(N/DFT), where

-* N : The number
+* N : The number of documents in our collection.
+* DFT: Document Frequency Term

+The Term Frequency table will be computed as well and, mixing both results, the table TF-IDF will be computed.

 ### Stemming
 The Stemming module is dedicated to compute the stems for every token.
 It uses the WordNetLemmatizer class from the nltk module to compute the stems.